 If you are planning a trip to Canada and you have about two weeks to see the best that this country has to offer, I invite you to discover 2 regions – Ontario and Quebec!

 I chose to do this Canada tour itinerary myself because it has the perfect mix of urban and nature, culture and activities.
-During this itinerary, you will be able to experience 2 completely different cultures inside one country (it is extremely interesting, I haven’t seen this anywhere else in the world!) and try completely different cuisines.
-Moreover, the route will take you to both big metropolitan cities such as Toronto and Montreal, but you will also relax in breathtaking less-visited National Parks where you will hike and spot whales!
-And, of course, Niagara Falls will not be omitted either from our visit to Canada.
+Using this itinerary, you will be able to experience two completely different cultures inside one country (it is extremely interesting, I haven’t seen this anywhere else in the world!) and try completely different cuisines.
+Moreover, the route will take you to both big metropolitan cities such as Toronto and Montreal, but you will also relax in breathtaking less-visited national parks where you will hike and spot whales!
+And, of course, Niagara Falls will be included in our visit to Canada.

-And oh, yes, this is a road trip itinerary in Canada, so we are going to be driving to all the destinations in our list.
-Please read why I think this is the best way to visit the country and tips on choosing the best rental car here.
+And oh, yes, this is a road trip itinerary in Canada, so we are going to be driving to all the destinations on our list.
+Please read why I think this is the best way to visit Canada and tips on choosing the best rental car here.